-- Home Farm is the key area of open land in the western half of the parish to the north east of Belmont Abbey. - 5.5 The site comprises of agricultural land which lies outside the urban settlement boundary, as previously defined in the Herefordshire Unitary Development Plan and is unregistered parkland.
+- Home Farm is the key area of open land in the western half of the parish to the north east of Belmont Abbey.
+The land is within close proximity to the proposals for the Western Relief Road as detailed within Policy HD3 of the adopted Herefordshire Local Plan Core Strategy. - The site comprises of agricultural land which lies outside the urban settlement boundary, as previously defined in the Herefordshire Unitary Development Plan and is unregistered parkland.
 There is also evidence of below ground archaeological remains from Roman times.
+The area is also within the area of the Western Relief Road proposal.